revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/03-Typescript.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-Enums or enumerations are a TypeScipt data type that allow us to define a set of named constants.
+Enums or enumerations are a TypeScipt data type that allows us to define a set of named constants.
 Using enums can make it easier to document intent, or create a set of distinct cases.
 It is a collection of related values that can be numeric or string values.

 **Example**
 ```typescript